Dat-Pudding/LogCleaner/README.md

 ## How to use
 You can run it either manually via command line or append it to your `start.cmd` in the XMRig directory to have it run as soon as XMRig stops and therefore automatically stripping the most recent log-file.

 For it to have any data to work with it is **obligatory** to enable log-files in XMRig.
 You can do this by just appending a `-l yourLogfileNameHere`.
 It does not need a file extension of any sort.
+Normally using `.log` makes things easier and faster.

 ### General usage
 Independent of the platform, the overall usage syntax will always be as follows: